dscho/xkcd/content/comics/2011-10-24-everything.md

 Cueball: I want to give you everything just to see what you would *do* with it.

-A larger version can be found here:
+A more detailed version of the transcript can be found here:

 <div class="mw-collapsible mw-collapsed leftAlign" style="width:100%">